 The 14-foot wide trail will include landscaping, a fiber duct bank, retaining walls, vertical connections to adjoining streets, stainless steel handrails/guardrails, storm management, soil remediation, lighting, and security cameras.

 It will connect the neighborhoods of Bankhead, English Avenue, Grove Park, Knight Park, and Howell Station.

 Design & Construction Update

 In September 2020, ABI announced the selection of Alta Planning + Design to design the segment between the current end of the Westside Trail at Washington Park (at Lena Street) and Marietta Boulevard.
-You can download the presentation from the public meeting on Sept.
-14 and view the Facebook Live recording.
+You can download the presentation from the public meeting on Oct.
+26 and view the recording of the meeting.

 ABI is evaluating next steps regarding converting the corridor to an interim trail.
 The corridor is closed to the public until ABI announces that it is safe to use.

 Below is the general, anticipated project timeline:

 - Concept Phase: November 2020 completion

 Check in to www.beltline.org/meetings for upcoming meetings and past documents.